 It’s the reason why some businesses might be hesitant to employ mobile computing technology.
 As with any piece of technology, commercial mobile computers can be used nefariously or attacked by hackers.

 However, the great news is that there are steps businesses can take to minimize any security risk.
 The best countermeasure to almost any security-related issue is to stay on top of updates.
 It might sound like an obvious idea, but many companies fail to follow through.
 You can also avoid hardware infections by never plugging the mobile computer into an unknown port.

 Finally, anti-virus software is the ultimate precaution.
 Mobile computers available for personal and commercial use are indeed “smart,” but they’re not impenetrable.
 So much of how they benefit our lives is how “smart” we are about using them.

 Mobile computer technology is here to stay, and the benefits of incorporating these tools outweigh any downsides.

 Still, it’s essential to mention some limitations of mobile computing to understand the technology fully.
 After all, knowing the limitations is the pathway to new improvements.

 The main hindrance is probably battery consumption.
 All mobile computers require regular charging.
 Many devices have excellent battery life, but it’s still something to monitor constantly.

 Other issues revolve around connectivity as the cellular network can be inefficient in some locations.
 The same applies to the network’s stability.

-If you’re a business owner trying to maximize worker productivity, save time, money, and create a better service, mobile computers are the way to go.
+If you’re a business owner trying to maximize worker productivity, save time, and money, and create a better service, mobile computers are the way to go.
 Hopefully, this guide has given you all the information to help you make an informed decision.